-The Company uses an option pricing model to determine the fair value of its swaptions.
-For bi-lateral swaptions, the Company compares its own estimate of fair value with counterparty prices to evaluate for reasonableness.
-The counter-party pricing quotes, incorporate common market pricing methods, including a spread measurement to the Treasury yield curve or interest rate swap curve as well as underlying characteristics of the particular contract.
-Swaptions are modeled by the Company by incorporating such factors as the term to maturity, swap curve, overnight index swap rates, and the payment rates on the fixed portion of the interest rate swaps.
-The Company has classified the characteristics used to determine the fair value of swaptions as Level 2 inputs in the fair value hierarchy.
+The Company uses clearing exchange market prices to determine the fair value of its exchange cleared interest rate swaps.
+For bi-lateral swaps, the Company determines the fair value based on the net present value of expected future cash flows on the swap.
+The Company uses option pricing model to determine the fair value of its swaptions.
+For bi-lateral swaps and swaptions, the Company compares its own estimate of fair value with counterparty prices to evaluate for reasonableness.
+Both the clearing exchange and counter-party pricing quotes, incorporate common market pricing methods, including a spread measurement to the Treasury yield curve or interest rate swap curve as well as underlying characteristics of the particular contract.
+Interest rate swaps and swaptions are modeled by the Company by incorporating such factors as the term to maturity, swap curve, overnight index swap rates, and the payment rates on the fixed portion of the interest rate swaps.
+The Company has classified the characteristics used to determine the fair value of interest rate swaps and swaptions as Level 2 inputs in the fair value hierarchy.